core-wg/comi/draft-ietf-core-comi.md

 # YANG example specifications {#example-specifications}

 This appendix shows five YANG example specifications taken over from as many existing YANG modules.
-The YANG modules are available from {{netconfcentral}}.
 Each YANG item identifier is accompanied by its SID shown after the "//" comment sign.

 ## ietf-system {#ietf-system}